Mother 3: Plot

 Lucas and company set out to confront Porky and pull the last needle.
 While fighting their way to him, they discover that Yokuba was the Magypsy responsible for protecting the seventh Needle, who betrayed them and started working for the Pigmasks.
-The heroes finally meet Porky on the 100th floor of New Pork City's Empire Porky Building, where he taunts Lucas and company in a monologue.
-He sends them deep beneath New Pork City, where he meets them and they battle, but he seals himself inside an "Absolutely Safe Capsule" built by Dr. Andonuts; unbeknownst to him, however, Andonuts has tricked him, as the Absolutely Safe Capsule also renders the outside world safe by permanently sealing Porky within it.
+The heroes finally meet Porky on the 100th floor of New Pork City's Empire Porky Building, where he taunts Lucas and company in a monologue, mocking humanity foolishly sealing their memories and revealing he intends to destroy the world to satiate his boredom.
+He sends them deep beneath New Pork City to play a twisted race, where he ends up facing them to stop the heroes from pulling the final needle, but he seals himself inside an "Absolutely Safe Capsule" built by Dr. Andonuts; unbeknownst to him, however, Andonuts has tricked him, as the Absolutely Safe Capsule also renders the outside world safe by permanently sealing Porky within it.

 Lucas reaches the seventh needle and confronts the Masked Man, who is revealed to be a brainwashed Claus.
 During the battle between Claus and Lucas, Hinawa's spirit speaks to the boys and begs them not to fight.
 This eventually causes Claus to remove his mask and commit suicide by casting lightning at Lucas's magic-reflecting Franklin Badge.
 Lucas pulls the final Needle, awakening the Dragon and destroying the Nowhere Islands.

 In an epilogue set in pitch darkness, the game's cast reveals that they have survived and wish the player farewell.
 After the credits, the Mother 3 logo is shown restored to being made completely of wood.